THEOplayer/react-native-theoplayer/doc/media_caching.md

 #### Caching Workflow
 Caching a media asset encompasses the following stages:

-- CachingTask Creation: The caching process commences by creating a CachingTask, which orchestrates the downloading of the media content for offline access.
+- CachingTask creation: The caching process commences by creating a CachingTask, which orchestrates the downloading of the media content for offline access.

 - Starting the CachingTask: Once the CachingTask is established, the download process is initiated using the start() method.
 This triggers the download of the complete media stream to the device's local storage.